HackFrostNL/dev-bootcamp-v1.0/docs/src/setup/overview.md

 ## Install Python

+**Ensure you are using the latest version of Python!
+At the time of this bootcamp, it is at 3.9.6!**

+Older versions _may_ be fine; Python 2 most definitely will however not be.

 Installing Python is platform specific, you can follow instructions for installing on either [Windows](./windows.md), [Mac](./mac.md), or [Linux](./linux.md).

 ## Create a Python Anywhere account